nadavgreen/unit-6-final/README.md

 ---

 The update endpoint on the users path allows you to put new information of an existing user.
-The only required data is a username
+The requirements are an existing id and a new username

 ```
 data = {
+	id: YOUR DATA,
 	username: "YOUR DATA"
 }
 ```